-Property Tax Receivable - Property tax receivable is recognized in the governmental funds on the levy or lien date, which is the date that the tax asking is certified by the Board of Education.
-Current year property tax receivable represents unpaid taxes from the current year.
+Property tax receivable is recognized in these funds on the levy or lien date, which is the date that the tax asking is certified by the Board of Education.
+Delinquent property tax receivable represents unpaid taxes for the current and prior years.
 The succeeding year property tax receivable represents taxes certified by the Board of Education to be collected in the next fiscal year for the purposes set out in the budget for the next fiscal year.
 By statute, the District is required to certify its budget in April of each year for the subsequent fiscal year.
 However, by statute, the tax asking and budget certification for the following fiscal year becomes effective on the first day of that year.
-Although the succeeding year property tax receivable has been recorded, the related revenue is deferred in both the government-wide and fund financial statements and will not be recognized as revenue until the year for which it is levied.
+Although the succeeding year property tax receivable has been recorded, the related revenue is deferred in both the Government-wide and fund financial statements and will not be recognized as revenue until the year for which it is levied.

-The property tax revenue recognized in these funds becomes due and collectible in September and March of the fiscal year with a 1 1⁄2% per month penalty for delinquent payments; is based on January 1, 2013 assessed property valuations; is for the tax accrual period July 1, 2014 through June 30, 2015 and reflects the tax asking contained in the budget certified to the County Board of Supervisors in April 2014.
+Property tax revenue recognized in these funds become due and collectible in September and March of the fiscal year with a 11/2% per month penalty for delinquent payments; is based on January 1, 2013 assessed property valuations; is for the tax accrual period July 1, 2014 through June 30, 2015 and reflects the tax asking contained in the budget certified to the County Board of Supervisors in April, 2014.